ggbbi/ggbbi/README.md

 ## welcome!

-i'm gab (they/them), a recent bootcamp graduate who is particularly interested in front-end technical problem solving & eager to start contributing to my next team!
+i'm gab (they/them), a recent bootcamp graduate who is
+particularly interested in front-end technical problem solving
+& eager to start contributing to my next team!

-i'm based in Los Angeles, CA, but open to work in the SF Bay Area as well!
+i'm based in Los Angeles, CA, but open to work in the SF Bay Area as well;
+you can reach me at guogabbi(at)gmail.com